-Cooked bamboo shoots have a mild and subtle flavor.
-It’s slightly earthy, woody, and nutty, so many parrots enjoy the taste.
-Parrots like the texture of bamboo as it’s soft with a degree of crunchiness.
+Cooked bamboo shoots have a slightly earthy, woody, and nutty flavor, so many parrots like the taste.
+Birds also enjoy the texture of cooked bamboo because it’s slightly crunchy.

 Can Parrots Eat Bamboo?

-According to the Royal Society Open Science, bamboo shoots contain toxic compounds called cyanogenic glycosides.
-When eaten, they break down to form cyanide.
-Cyanide causes oxidative stress and damages tissue.
+According to the Royal Society of Open Science, bamboo shoots contain cyanogenic glycosides.
+When eaten, they break down to form cyanide, which causes oxidative stress and damages tissue.

-Before feeding bamboo shoots to your parrot, you must prepare them to avoid the risk of cyanide poisoning.
-To prepare bamboo for consumption, you should:
+Before feeding bamboo shoots to parrots, prepare them to avoid cyanide poisoning.
+To prepare bamboo for avian consumption, you must do the following:

-- Cut away the hard fibrous outer and leaves
+- Cut away the hard, fibrous outer layers and leaves.

-- Cook the bamboo in plain, unsalted water for 20 minutes
+- Cook the bamboo in plain, unsalted water for 30 minutes to detoxify it.

 According to Science Direct, vitamin C is one of the important antioxidants.
 Parrots need vitamin C as it:

 - Stabilizes cholesterol levels.